shizejin/lecture-source-py/source/rst/smoothing.rst

 *  In an :math:`N` state Markov state version of the model,  :math:`N` such securities are traded each period.

+*  In a continuous state Markov state version of the model, a continuum of such securities are traded each period.

 These state-contingent securities are commonly called Arrow securities, after `Kenneth Arrow <https://en.wikipedia.org/wiki/Kenneth_Arrow>`

 In the **incomplete markets version** of the model, the consumer can buy and sell only one security each period, a risk-free one-period bond with gross